DPS-FGC/ACPR_IM/README.md

 Custom settings can be saved to and loaded from trainer configuration files.
 The trainer is disabled in online/replay modes as it causes desyncs.

+**NOTE**: The trainer is experimental and may break the game if too many options are used in combination.
+Use with caution.

 ### Custom palettes
 Allows changing color palettes without external file modifications (e.g. palmod).
 Click on the `Player1/2` buttons to choose from available custom palettes.